 For those of us who want to remotely access some device in our home network, there are really two options - either pay a premium for a static IP address, or use what is called Dynamic DNS.
 This is because our public IP address can ( and will ) change for several reasons, so if we want to access our home network we need to know what’s the most recent IP that has been allocated to us.
-Although there are several Dynamic DNS providers, their free tier usually includes ads and has restrictions around the domain name format ( i.e. can only be something.mooo.com or something.xyz.com - can’t be our own domain ), the number of domains per user etc. In this post I am showing how to utilize our own domain, GoDaddy’s REST API and a raspberry pi, in order to have a subdomain pointing to our dynamic IP address.
+Although there are several Dynamic DNS providers, their free tier usually includes ads and has restrictions around the domain name format ( i.e. can only be something.mooo.com or something.xyz.com - can’t be our own domain ), the number of domains per user etc. In this post I am showing how to utilize our own domain, GoDaddy’s REST API and a raspberry pi, in order to have our domain or a subdomain, point to our dynamic IP address.

-The idea is simple - we ‘ll first figure out what’s our current public IP address and then use our domain provider’s REST API to update our subdomain to point to that IP.
+The idea is simple - we ‘ll first figure out what’s our current public IP address and then use our domain provider’s REST API to update our domain to point to that IP.
 Then we ‘ll make sure that we do these steps on a regular basis ( e.g. every 5 mins ) so that , when our dynamic IP changes, in the worst case scenario we will say a stale IP address for 5 minutes at most.

 Using the REST API to create and update the Sub Domain